microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 To get a product ID, you can call the `/products` endpoint using `http/products.http` and copy one of the IDs from the response.

-Now if you rerun the `SCAN` command again, you should see a stream called `productViews`:
+Now if you rerun the `SCAN` command again, you should see a stream called `productViews`

 ```sh
 SCAN 0 TYPE stream